logiclogue/jordanlord.co.uk/src/blog/writing-a-football-simulation.md

 compile to JavaScript for NodeJS.
 This will not be a tutorial for OCaml, nor will I explain the features of the language.

-Okay, so first of all, we want to generate a football match outcome from a
+Okay, so first of all, to generate a match outcome from ratings, I'll be using the elo formula for finding the expected value.
+Then from that, using a random number generator to pick either win, draw, or loss.

+Based on the 2017-18 Premier League season, draws occurred 26% of the time.